-At the duration of the study experts of the CF "Right to Protection" have defined the list of basic needs for adherence to humanitarian standards concerning persons based in social care institutions of the Vinnytsia region.
-The general needs most often mentioned by the management of the institution are equipment and appliances for setting up a protective structure, namely: fire extinguishers, loudspeakers, bio-toilets, benches, stretchers, beds, mattresses, blankets, pillows, electric blankets, flashlights, containers for storage of food products, thermos flasks for hot food, containers for drinking water, containers for technical water.
+At the duration of the study experts of CF "Right to Protection" have defined the list of basic needs for adherence to humanitarian standards concerning persons based in social care institutions of the Khmelnytskyi region.
+The general needs most often mentioned by the management of the institution are equipment and appliances for setting up a protective structure, namely: fire extinguishers, loudspeakers, bio-toilets, benches, stretchers, beds, mattresses, blankets, pillows, electric blankets, flashlights, food storage containers, food thermoses, containers for drinking water, containers for technical water.

-Data about appliances and equipment required for setting up protective structures and increase of the residents' (mentees') security level in case of a disaster occurrence or threat in social care institutions where the assessment was carried out is demonstrated in Table 2.
+Data about appliances and equipment required for setting up protective structures and increase of the residents' (mentees') security level in case of a disaster or threat in social care institutions where the assessment was carried out is demonstrated in Table 2.

-To improve the quality of condition of stay in certain institutions, multifunctional beds, mattresses, blankets, pillows, bed linen (sets), wheelchairs, walkers, and lifts to the second floor are required.
+In addition, to improve the quality of condition of stay in certain institutions, multifunctional beds, mattresses, blankets, pillows, bed linen (sets), wheelchairs, walkers, and lifts to the second floor are required.
 None of the institutions has a vehicle specially equipped for the transportation of persons with special needs.
 Also printed visual information is missing.